COLLAFF2/bikesharing/README.md

 # Overview
 ----------------
-This analysis is of bike-sharing data to prove that the program is a solid business proposal.
+ * This analysis is of bike-sharing data  from August of 2019 in New York City to prove that the program is a solid business proposal to launch this in Des Moines.
+ * During analysis the unknown genders where filtered out becuase we want to look at the data by gender.
+Also we removed any age groups over 90.

 # Results